thegooddocsproject/git-training-base/.github/FIX_COMMANDS_POST_ISSUE_TEMPLATE.md

 ## Your tasks

-There are two tasks you must complete.
+There are three tasks you must complete.
 You'll complete your work in the `/content/blog/basic-commands.md` file.

 ### Fix a broken link

-Fix the broken link on line 27 under the **Stay** section.
+Fix the broken link on line 27 under the **Staying in place** section.

 ### Change headings that use -ing